ritza-co/writing-for-coders-and-coding-for-writers/four-week-tech-writing-course.md

 - Write a 2000 word retrospective

 ## Week 2: tools of the trade
+- More concepts from on writing well
+- Punctuation from Eats, Shoots, and Leaves
 - What is markdown?
 - What is GitHub?
 - What is repl.it?